 Each year since 1996 has had an official theme named by the United Nations.
 This year's theme is

-Gender equality is one of the things that always amazes me that we still have to keep talking about it.
+Gender equality is one of the things that always amazes me that we are still fighting an uphill battle for it.
 That we haven't solved it yet.
 And that there are people who would view it as a negative for society.
 Sure, they won't couch it in such terms, they'll focus on traditional women's roles or "family values."
 Look no further this year than the pastor who encouraged women to be trophy wives to keep their husband's interest, and relayed that Melania Trump was the ultimate trophy wife.
 Yeah, there's a lot to unpack there in a future blog.